When Eating Is No Longer Fun

 This live session is outlined to help the healthcare professional define and build a solid care plan when working with this fragile patient population, to discover when therapeutic therapy is indicated, when compensatory, alternative strategies are helpful, and when to encompass hospice.

 This course is intended to instruct the professional through a study of care options for patients who stop eating.

 At the conclusion of this course the participant will be able to:

-• Define current definition of adult failure to thrive and how to maintain compliance with Centers for Medicare and Medicaid
+• Determine the prevailing definition of adult failure to thrive and how to maintain compliance with Centers for Medicare and Medicaid

-• Identify lab studies that indicate signs of malnutrition
+• Recognize lab studies that show signs of malnutrition

-• Recognize how hospice decisions and mortality designations are made.
+• Acknowledge how hospice choices and mortality designations are presented.

-• List three triggers for a swallowing evaluation.
+• File three triggers for a swallowing evaluation.

 - Contact Hours : 5